“The conductor led the orchestra with an uncommon attention to detail, skillfully guiding the musicians through the whole performance.

 Highlights of his career include performances with the Mariinsky Theatre Symphony Orchestra, the Moscow Philharmonic Orchestra in Moscow, the DSO Berlin, Dresden Philharmonic, the Warsaw Philharmonic at the 19th Ludwig van Beethoven Easter Festival in Warsaw, the Korean Chamber Orchestra with the world renowned actor John Malkovich at the Seoul Arts Center.
 The collaboration with the Korean Chamber Orchestra continued later in Moscow with soloist Pinchas Zukerman, in Boston and at Carnegie Hall in New York.
 Recent highlights also included his debut with the London Symphony Orchestra and the “LSO Discovery” concert.
 He conducted the joint gala concert with the renowned artist Maxim Vengerov at Windsor Castle for HRH Prince Charles “Princes Trust” event.
 After the great success the concert was repeated at Buckingham Palace in 2011 where he conducted the Philharmonia Orchestra again.

-In April 2017 the State Youth Orchestra of Armenia, headed by conductor Sergey Smbatyan, performed within the framework of the Ludwig van Beethoven Easter Festival in Poland.
+In April 2017, the Armenian State Symphony Orchestra, headed by conductor Sergey Smbatyan, performed within the framework of the Ludwig van Beethoven Easter Festival in Poland.
 The same month Smbatyan also made his Munich debut with Munich Symphony Orchestra.

 Sergey Smbatyan is represented worldwide by Tanja Dorn at Dorn Music.